I remember reading a story about a fantastic class reunion

 What he found out was nothing short of amazing.
-After interviewing this successful group of people the reporter traced the success of this class to one teacher.
-All of the people interviewed mentioned this teacher by name as the most important person and factor in their career and professional journey.
+After interviewing this thriving group of people, the reporter traced this class's success to one teacher.
+The people interviewed mentioned this teacher by name as the most important person and factor in their career and professional journey.

-Her secret to success was going the extra mile to help kids learn and to know their story personally.
-She encouraged the kids to do their best daily.
-She praised them when they needed praise and gently corrected the students when they needed to learn from their mistakes.
-At the root of her teaching and coaching was a true love and care for helping kids succeed.
-In her case, love really did win.
+Her secret to success was going the extra mile to help kids learn and know their stories personally.
+Encouraging kids was one of the top values she lived daily.
+She praised them when they needed praise and gently corrected them when learning from their mistakes.
+At the root of her teaching and coaching was true love and care for helping kids succeed.
+In her case, love did win.

-Just loving and truly caring for kids is the greatest teaching and coaching tool of all.
-Jesus told us that loving God and loving others are the two most important things in life.
-Nothing else matters nearly as much in this life.
+Just loving and genuinely caring for kids is the most effective teaching and coaching tool of all.
+Loving God and other people are the two most important things in life.
+Nothing else in this life matters nearly as much.

 Select your educational institutions and specific school activities not only for their technical competence; go where love flourishes and resonates daily in the lives of children.

-There is nothing more important to the well-being of the next generation than learning how to love God and to love others well.
-This will never be done perfectly.
-However, like the teacher in the story, there are people who live out these values much more than others.
+There is nothing more critical to the next generation's well-being than learning how to love God and love others well.
+Loving God and others is never done perfectly.
+However, like the teacher in the story, some people live out these values much more than others.